-We make every effort to keep referring parties informed of the client’s progress in treatment while maintaining reasonable confidentiality.
-This is often a balancing act, but we understand that other professionals cannot do their jobs effectively if psychological treatment takes place in a vacuum.
-We encourage professionals to call with questions or concerns at any time.
-Changes in the treatment are always a team decision between the supervising agent, the therapist and the client; no individual “graduates” until all three parties agree that it is the most appropriate treatment decision based on the client’s individual history, treatment progress, and current situation.
+CPA does not provide time limited treatment (as criminal justice clients are often quite skilled at “doing time” when mandated).
+Rather, clients progress in treatment based on their engagement in the therapy process and progress on their individual treatment goals.
+Changes in treatment are always a team decision between the supervising agent, the therapist and the client.
+No individual “graduates” until all three parties agree that it is the most appropriate treatment decision based on the client’s individual history, treatment progress, and current situation.
 Changes in the client’s status, life circumstances, behavior and attitudes observed by the supervising agent and/or the treatment provider result in revised treatment plans that address their new needs.
-The collaborative relationship between the treatment provider and the supervising agent ensures that offenders are not over treated, under treated, or given treatment that is not focused on criminogenic factors.
+The collaborative relationship between the treatment provider and the supervising agent ensures that clients are not over treated, under treated, or given treatment that is not focused on criminogenic factors.

 To learn more about a specific type of treatment, select from the Treatment drop down menu above.